-We strive and are committed to hiring and supporting a diverse workforce that fosters skilled and motivated people working together to deliver results in support of our core business goals and values.
+We strive and are committed to hiring and supporting a diverse workforce which is reflective of the communities we serve and that fosters skilled and motivated people working together to deliver results in support of our core business goals and values.
 We encourage all employees, tenants, and vendors to mutually respect one another's diversity in order to maintain a cohesive work environment that values fairness and equal treatment.
 Piedmont uses diversity and inclusion initiatives for both compliance obligations and to increase the overall bottom line with a more diverse workforce.
 We are a gold-level sponsor of Project REAP (Real Estate Associate Program), the industry's leading nationwide effort to bridge the gap between multicultural professionals and the world of commercial real estate.
 Project REAP provides an 8-week educational program to diverse professionals on the foundations of the business and is taught by esteemed faculty and senior-level industry experts.
-During 2021, we named our first Piedmont Office Realty Trust Scholars from two Historically Black Colleges and Universities (HBCUs): Morehouse College in Atlanta, GA and Howard University in Washington, DC.
-The need-based Piedmont Office Realty Trust Scholarship Program provides scholastic support to rising sophomore students seeking a degree in economics, finance, accounting, engineering, or real estate with a renewable scholarship for three years (for the Piedmont Scholars' Sophomore, Junior and Senior years).
+In addition, we have established partnerships with two Historically Black Colleges and Universities (HBCUs), Morehouse College in Atlanta, GA and Howard University in Washington, D.C., whereby we sponsor a need-based Piedmont Office Realty Trust Scholarship Program.
+The program provides three years of scholastic support to selected rising sophomore students seeking a degree in economics, finance, accounting, engineering, or real estate.
 The scholarship also offers each student the opportunity to intern with Piedmont, acquire a firsthand experience in commercial real estate, and participate in a board level mentoring program.
 We believe that developing a diverse, talented, and skilled pipeline of future candidates for Piedmont and the commercial real estate industry begins with supporting the education and career paths of students today.
 Our hope is that the Piedmont Office Realty Trust Scholarship Program provides career success and an expanded knowledge of commercial real estate for participating students.